mj3b/juno/docs/deployment/cloud-jira-deployment.md

 ### Cloud Jira Instance Requirements

-Before deploying JUNO with cloud Jira, ensure that your Atlassian Cloud instance meets the minimum requirements for enterprise agentic AI operations.
+Before deploying JUNO with cloud Jira, ensure that your Jira Cloud instance meets the minimum requirements for enterprise agentic AI operations.
 Your cloud Jira instance should be configured with appropriate user licenses, project permissions, and API access controls that support JUNO's operational requirements.

 The cloud Jira instance should include administrative access for JUNO configuration, including the ability to create custom fields, configure webhooks, and manage user permissions.
-Additionally, ensure that your Atlassian Cloud subscription includes sufficient API rate limits for JUNO's data processing requirements.
+Additionally, ensure that your Jira Cloud subscription includes sufficient API rate limits for JUNO's data processing requirements.

 Verify that your cloud Jira instance has the necessary apps and integrations enabled for your specific use cases.
 JUNO works optimally with standard Jira configurations, but some advanced features may require specific Atlassian Marketplace apps or custom configurations.